likecyber/Tahoma-For-Telegram/README.md

 Simply installing all fonts included in this repository will temporarily fix the incorrect font displaying issue.

+(You will need to restart Telegram Desktop app after install the fonts.)

 ## What exactly does this do?

 After you install all fonts included in this repository,